Matt-Mike/SQL-Query-Log/README.md

     hire_date DATE CHECK (hire_date > birthdate),<br/>
     salary INTEGER CHECK (salary > 0)<br/>
     )

+# COALESCE
+Accepts an ulimited number of arguments.
+It returns the first argument that is not null.
+If all arguments are null, the COALESCE function will return null.
+- Useful when querying a table that contains null values and substituting it with another value.

+Example query:<br/>
+SELECT item,(price - COALESCE(discount,0))<br/>
+AS final FROM table

 # COUNT/COUNT DISTINCT
 The COUNT function returns the number of input rows that match a specific condtion of a query.<br/>